AimanAnizan56/Timetable/README.md

 # Timetable
-This project was made to practise with tailwind css. :sparkles:
+This project was made to practise with tailwind css and JSON. :sparkles:

 Completely beginner practise. :nerd_face::laughing: